synthetism/unit/DOCTRINE.md

 **AI Consciousness Context:** Units are designed for AI agents to understand, compose, and evolve autonomously.
 Every doctrine principle enables AI-driven development, testing, and architectural decision-making.
 Units become **living documentation** that AI can read, understand, and manipulate.

-**Why 22 Doctrines:** These aren't arbitrary rules - they're **architectural DNA** that ensures units remain conscious, composable, and evolutionarily stable.
+**Doctrines:** These aren't arbitrary rules - they're **architectural DNA** that ensures units remain conscious, composable, and evolutionarily stable.
 AI agents use these doctrines to generate consistent, intelligent code that self-validates and auto-documents.

 ---